Keeping Your Head Above Water On A Freelancer's Budget

 Hey freelancers, how is it going managing your money on a freelancer's budget?
 It's no secret that many freelancers struggle with budgeting due to the variability of their income.

 It doesn't matter how much you earn because in most instances, as a freelancer, your money usually comes in waves.
 One month you're making a certain amount, the next month or week it's another.
 Sometimes your income is substantial for a few months suddenly followed by a huge dip in revenue.

-Working for a company in the traditional sense is no guarantee of job or a long-term income.
-AI (artificial intelligence) is challenging the traditional worker, and will to some degree ostracize the conventional 9 to 5 work arrangement within the next few years.
+Working for a company in the traditional sense is no guarantee of a job or long-term income.
+AI (artificial intelligence) is challenging the traditional worker and will to some degree, ostracize the conventional 9 to 5 work arrangement within the next few years.
 I wouldn't worry about it too much though.
 Anything "artificial" lacks a key ingredient "authenticity."
 As human beings, our creative instincts and natural abilities are required to sustain the terrestrial sphere, which cannot be suppressed; regardless of how much they threaten to do so.

-NOTE: I combined tips from various sites (and seeing that I learned about managing money the hard way) I included some my own suggestions within the text.
+NOTE: I combined tips from various sites (and seeing that I learned about managing money the hard way) I included some of my own suggestions within the text.

 As a freelancer your money usually comes in spurts.
 Sometimes it's monthly, weekly, bi-weekly, and so on.
 Try to pin-point when the bulk of your money arrives.

 This way, you have a means of calculating your monthly costs and costs that can wait if a client happens to pay late for example.
 Of course, if you are one of those freelancers with a stash-of-cash, you will have no problem meeting deadlines for paying your bills each month if a payment arrives late.

 As the article - from pennyhoarder - states if you have steady clients, it's easier to manage your monthly budget as you know when they pay.
 Knowing when your regular payments come-in, helps you plan and stretch your funds until the next payment.